 Overview

-Ankylosing spondylitis, also known as axial spondyloarthritis, is an inflammatory disease that, over time, can cause some of the bones in the spine, called vertebrae, to fuse.
-This fusing makes the spine less flexible and can result in a hunched posture.
-If ribs are affected, it can be difficult to breathe deeply.
+Ankylosing spondylitis, also called axial spondyloarthritis, is a type of inflammatory disease that mainly affects the spine.
+Over time, the inflammation can cause some of the bones in the spine, called vertebrae, to fuse together.
+This fusing makes the spine less flexible and can lead to a hunched posture.
+If the joints in the chest are affected, it may become harder to take deep breaths.

 Ankylosing spondylitis

-As ankylosing spondylitis worsens, new bone forms as part of the body's attempt to heal.
+As ankylosing spondylitis progresses, the body forms new bone in an effort to heal inflamed areas.
 The new bone gradually bridges the gaps between vertebrae and eventually fuses sections of vertebrae together.
-Fused vertebrae can flatten the natural curves of the spine, which causes an inflexible, hunched posture.
+Fused vertebrae can flatten the natural curves of the spine, which leads to stiffness and a hunched posture.

 Symptoms

-Early symptoms of ankylosing spondylitis might include back pain and stiffness in the lower back and hips, especially in the morning and after periods of inactivity.
+Early symptoms of ankylosing spondylitis might include back pain and stiffness, especially in the lower back and hips.
+These symptoms may be worse in the morning or after periods of inactivity.
 Neck pain and fatigue also are common.
-Over time, symptoms might worsen, improve or stop at irregular intervals.
+Other symptoms include vision changes or eye pain, skin rashes and stomach pain.

 • The vertebrae in the lower back.